LakshmiNakka/RShinyNYCFlights2013/README.md

 ![NYCFlighs](https://user-images.githubusercontent.com/35515316/61596985-5b9fdd80-abd8-11e9-8c6e-b0c52bd05291.png)

-This is a group project as part of a design contest in Spring 2019 UNCC DSBA Visual Analytics Course.
+This is a group project as part of a design contest in UNCC DSBA Visual Analytics Course.
-Teammates : Rom Badilla, Evan Canfield.

 Data
 nycflights13: This package contains information about all flights that departed from NYC (i.e., EWR, JFK and LGA) in 2013: 336,776 flights with 16 variables.
 To help understand what causes delays, it also includes a number of other useful datasets: weather, planes, airports, airlines.
 (Source: Bureau of transportation statistics)